wethod/learning-center-staging/content/dashboard/index.md

 * Red invoices have an high priority because they had to be sent in a past date;

 * Yellow invoices have a low priority because they have to be send in the in a future date.

+Hovering on an invoice will shows you the buttons to:

+* Go to the project's budget;
+* Create the invoice.

+By clicking on an invoice you can select it plus others and create multiple invoice at once.
+The created invoices will be automatically filled with the right project's name, client, job order, value and due date.
+You still can edit your invoices before sending them.

 ### Budget Consumption